PoCInnovation/Workshops/software/README.md

 ##  19 - [Create Chat multi-client with Socket.IO](./1.Socket.io)

-Learn Socket.IO with implementation of your own chat online.
+Learn Socket.IO by implementing your own online chat.
 You will :
-- learn basics of Typescript
+- Learn Typescript fundamental
-- understand API
+- Work with socket and http servers
-- Understand the sockets
+- Understand sockets
-- Understand how transmission data works
+- Understand how transmits data

 ## Organization